-Phase Angle with Soft Start (DT1 Models)
+Phase Angle with Soft Start (DT1 and DT3 Models)

-This firing type is the same as Phase Angle except it does use the soft start feature.
+This firing type is the same as Phase Angle except it does Phase-Angle Firing with Soft Start Example use the soft start feature.
 Whenever the set point is changed, the firing angle is gradually adjusted rather than being instantaneously changed.
 The set point is ramped from the previous set point to the new set point over the user-set Soft Start Time which is set in 50ms increments on the advanced setup menu.